On the Benefits of Semi-Supervised Test Case Generation for Simulation Models: Background

 \subsection{Cyber-Physical Systems (CPSs)}

-CPS systems are embodied in their environment and at least in our case studies, these systems make extensive use of process control theory.
+CPS systems are embodied in their environment and at least in our case studies, these systems make extensive use of control theory~\cite{aastrom2021feedback}.
 In that theory, the feedback controller is used to compare the value or status of process variables with the desired set-point.
 This controller then applies the difference as a control signal to bring the process variable output of the plant to the same value as the set-point~\cite{ling2021faster}.
 Hence, many CPS developers make extensive use of simulation-based testing.
 This approach is widely used since high-fidelity simulators are often generated as part of the CPS construction~\cite{matinnejad2016automated}.

 Developers of CPSs usually rely on some simulation development tools (e.g. Simulink) to build the system~\cite{chowdhury2018automatically}.
-The system they build can make the simulation results as close as possible to the real-world model.
 Figure~\ref{fig:simulink} shows an example Simulink model (i.e. Cruise Controller of a car) with only two hierarchical levels~\cite{arrieta2019pareto, ling2021faster}.
 As we can see, the overall system is contained in a container with 6 input ports and 2 output ports.
 In that container, we can find that the whole system is combined with lots of logical and arithmetic operators, switch blocks, and relation operators, which are connected by the lines.
 Also, the sub-block performs like a ``function'' in a normal coding manner which contains more operations for a certain purpose.
 Moreover, the sub-block has its own input ports and output ports which perform like the input and output of a ``function''.